Eliakim Khumalo

 Elkiam Khumalo (1940 – 27 August 1996) was a South African football midfielder who played for Moroka Swallows and Kaizer Chiefs.
 He was shot during a hijacking in 1996.
-He is the father of Doctor Khumalo.
+He was the father of Doctor Khumalo.

 Club career

-Khumalo played for Moroka Swallows in the First Division where he helped win their only SA Soccer Championship in 1965 and later Kaizer Chiefs in NPSL being one of its first recruits in 1971 and also finishing as a runner up in that season.
+Khumalo played for Moroka Swallows in the First Division where he helped them win their only SA Soccer Championship in 1965 and later Kaizer Chiefs in NPSL being one of its first recruits in 1971 and also finishing as a runner up in that season.

 Nickname

 He was nicknamed "Pro" or "Professor" for his ability to read, dictate play, his skill and intelligence.

 International career

 Khumalo also represented Transvaal at the 1963 and 1973 Africa Games.

 Coaching career

 Khumalo coached Chiefs six times and led them to 3 NPSL titles, 3 BP Top 8 titles, 2 Nedbank Cup titles and 2 Sales House Cup titles.
 He also coached Kaizer Chiefs development sides where his son, Doctor Khumalo excelled and rose to be one of South Africa's best midfielders.
 He also discovered 19-year-old Thabang Lebese in 1992.